metauni/metauni.github.io/posts/instructions/instructions.md

 ![micinstructions](https://user-images.githubusercontent.com/320329/148659348-4049c4a0-6ffd-48c8-9f48-7f9fad5b3baa.png)

-### 4.1 Troubleshooting

-Spatial voice is still in beta, and there are known issues:

-* ([GitHub issue](https://github.com/metauni/orb/issues/10)) If you suddenly stop hearing another player, or they stop hearing you, we recommend that you (a) try unplugging your headphones and plugging them in again, and waiting a few moments to see if this resolves the problem, and if not then (b) try leaving and rejoining the experience.

-* Spatial voice is more demanding on your Internet connection than the other parts of Roblox (e.g. the 3D spatial environment).
-You may find that, for example if your WiFi signal is low, you are able to join the Roblox experience *but spatial voice refuses to work* (e.g. it continues to show the red triangle).
-Sometimes simply moving closer to your WiFi router will fix the problem.

-* If you installed Roblox on Windows from the App Store, try installing the version of Roblox from [roblox.com](https://www.roblox.com/home).

-* If you're having camera problems, try switching your Camera Settings to `Default (Classic)`.

 ### 4.2 Privacy and age-verification

 The official instructions are [here](https://en.help.roblox.com/hc/en-us/articles/4405807645972-Spatial-Voice-).
 Roblox says that they never store "raw ID document data" but in order to verify your age, they send the picture of the government-issued ID that you upload to a third-party company called Veriff ([FAQ](https://en.help.roblox.com/hc/en-us/articles/4407276151188-Age-ID-Verification-FAQs)).
 They say in the FAQ that "Information uploaded to Veriff is retained for a period of 90 days.
 After this period, the uploaded data is removed from Veriff."